Terrorist (novel): Plot

-Ahmad agrees to drive the truck into the tunnel and blow himself up.
+Ahmad agrees to drive the truck into the tunnel in a suicide attack.
 On the day of the planned attack, his accomplices are not at their planned meeting place.
-Ahmad avoids arrest by federal agents and continues his suicide mission alone.
+Ahmad avoids arrest by federal agents and continues his mission alone.
 Driving the bomb-laden truck, he encounters Jack Levy on the side of the road before getting on the highway.
-Jack's sister-in-law Hermione Fogel has alerted him to Ahmad's involvement in a possible terrorist attack.
+Jack's sister-in-law Hermione Fogel has alerted him to Ahmad's involvement in a possible attack.

-Jack rides into the Lincoln Tunnel with Ahmad and while sitting in traffic tries to convince him not to go through with the bombing.
+Jack rides into the Lincoln Tunnel with Ahmad and, while sitting in traffic, tries to convince him not to go through with the bombing.
 Jack reveals to Ahmad that the terrorist plot was a government sting and that his friend and co-conspirator Charlie Chehab was actually a CIA undercover agent who had his cover blown and was beheaded by others involved in the plot.
-Jack also admits to having an affair with Ahmad's mother for the previous several months.
+Jack also admits to having an affair with Ahmad's mother for the past several months.

-While approaching the planned location of the bombing, Ahmad reconsiders his interpretation of Islam deciding that God does not want him to kill anyone and aborts his terrorist mission.
+While approaching the planned location of the bombing, Ahmad reconsiders his interpretation of Islam, deciding that God does not want him to kill anyone, and aborts his terrorist mission.
 He and Jack ride through Manhattan together towards the George Washington Bridge to return to New Jersey.